 In small teams, you will actively work together to solve food product-related problems as presented in industry based scenarios.
 A module in sensory evaluation provides you with the skills and protocols to test consumer acceptance of new products.
 You will also find out about the global food supply chain, for example, where commodity crops are grown and how they are transported around the world.

-You will span a range of nutrition-related topics from social policy for the improvement of population health, to the more molecular topic of nutrient gene interactions.
+You will explore a range of nutrition-related topics from social policy for the improvement of population health, to the more molecular topic of nutrient gene interactions.
 You will also be supported in developing your own career plans and gaining the associate skills required to succeed in your chosen graduate pathway.

 Industry Placement year